0xs34n/summarizely-cli/README.md

 Notes:
 - We generate a Markdown prompt + transcript and pipe to the chosen CLI via stdin.
 - If the CLI returns a non‑zero exit or times out, we fall back to the extractive summary and show an actionable error.
-- Very long transcripts may exceed CLI limits; we currently cap the transcript to ~60k characters with a note in the prompt.
+- Very long transcripts may exceed CLI limits; we apply an adaptive cap for CLI providers (default ~80k chars, configurable via `--max-chars` or disable with `--no-cap`).
 Chunking is on the roadmap.

 ## Development